paulfmarrero/M-OEIS/README.md

 First of all, I would like to thank the OEIS user: [Sean A. Irvine](https://oeis.org/wiki/User:Sean_A._Irvine), for inspiring me to create this repository through his own repository of Java implementations for OEIS entries: [jOEIS](https://github.com/archmageirvine/joeis).

+Finally, I would like to express my gratitude to the staff and users of the On-Line Encyclopedia of Integer Sequences for their valuable advice in improving my Mathematica programs.

+---

+## My contributions to the OEIS.

+If you want to check all my contributions to the Encyclopedia, then you can simply visit my [OEIS-Wikipedia](https://oeis.org/wiki/User:Paul_F._Marrero_Romero)

+---

+## References.